openstack-archive/fuel-plugin-contrail/doc/testing/test_suite_functional.rst

     1. Create an environment with "Neutron with tunneling segmentation" as a network configuration
     2. Enable and configure Contrail plugin
-    3. Add some controller, compute nodes
+    3. Add some controller and compute+cinder nodes
-    4. Add 1 node with "contrail-control", "contrail-config" and "contrail-db" roles
+    4. Add a node with "contrail-control" and "contrail-db" roles
+    5. Add a node with "contrail-config" and "contrail-analytics" roles
-    5. Deploy cluster
+    6. Deploy cluster
-    6. Run OSTF tests
+    7. Run OSTF tests
-    7. Check Controller and Contrail nodes status
+    8. Check Controller and Contrail nodes status
-    8. Add one node with "contrail-control" role
+    9. Add one node with "contrail-control" role
-    9. Deploy changes
+    10. Deploy changes
-    10. Run OSTF tests
+    11. Run OSTF tests
-    11. Check Controller and Contrail nodes status
+    12. Check Controller and Contrail nodes status

 Expected results